Armandase/models/imdb_one_hot/README.md

 python3 evaluation.py
 ```

-Evaluation file write, in the terminal, loss and accurancy with train and test dataset.
+Evaluation file write, in the terminal, loss and accuracy with train and test dataset.